federico-bettin/home-automation-system/README.md

 ## 👤 About

 This project was designed and built as a personal engineering challenge, with the goal of replacing commercial home automation systems with a fully custom, transparent, and extensible solution.

-All hardware integration, firmware, software, and network architecture were designed and implemented by a single person — a senior automation and embedded systems engineer with 20+ years of industrial experience.
+All hardware integration, firmware, software, and network architecture were designed and implemented by a single person.

-> *"The best way to understand a system is to build one from scratch."*

 ---